Code Signing in Windows Applications

 The digital signature of the object did not verify.

-Even a small modification invalidates the signature, preventing undetected tampering.
+Even a small modification breaks the signature, making tampering easy to detect.

 Conclusion